Connect with others who understand.

 • Attend a camp away from home

-Identifying sports and activities that are a danger to your child depends on their age, type of seizure, and treatment plan, as well as your conversation with their doctor.
-Just because one child with epilepsy is not allowed to do certain activities does not mean that another child will have the same restrictions.
+Identifying sports and activities that pose a danger depends on the child’s age, type of seizure, and treatment plan, as well as your conversation with their doctor.
+Just because one child with epilepsy isn’t allowed to do certain activities doesn’t mean that another child will have the same restrictions.

 Managing Epilepsy in the School Setting

-When a child is entering or returning to school with an epilepsy diagnosis, navigating the school setting and communicating with teachers and staff can be frustrating and scary.
-However, giving the school a heads-up before their first day back, providing the appropriate staff members (principal, school nurse, teachers) with the necessary doctor paperwork, establishing an open line of communication, and educating all involved individuals can make the transition back to school smoother for everyone.
+When a child enters or returns to school with an epilepsy diagnosis, navigating the school setting and communicating with teachers and staff can be frustrating and scary.
+However, you can ease the transition for everyone by:

 Required Paperwork

 Upon returning to school, your child should have a completed seizure action plan to give to the school nurse, teacher, and principal.
-This document will give the school team-specific action steps to follow in case your child has a seizure at school.
+This document will outline specific steps to follow in case your child has a seizure at school.

-If your child must take medication while at school, or if they will carry emergency seizure medication, you and your doctor will need to complete additional school forms.
-These forms will include instructions on the name of the medication, the reason for the medication, the time to be taken while at school, and the dose to be taken.
-Laws vary by state, but you will typically need to provide the medication to the school nurse, or a trained unlicensed personnel, in the original prescription packaging with the child’s name on it.
+If your child must take medication while at school or will carry emergency seizure medication, you and your doctor will need to complete additional school forms.
+These forms will provide instructions and include the name of the medication, the reason it’s used, the time it’s taken at school, and the dose.
+Laws vary by state, but you’ll typically need to give the medication to the school nurse (or trained unlicensed personnel) in the original prescription packaging with the child’s name on it.

 504 Plan

-Many parents have never heard of a 504 Plan unless they have a child that is diagnosed with a chronic medical condition.
-The 504 Plan is a binding legal document that is a byproduct of the Individuals With Disabilities Education Act.
+Many parents have never heard of a 504 Plan unless they have a child who’s been diagnosed with a chronic medical condition.
+A 504 Plan is a binding legal document that’s a byproduct of the Individuals With Disabilities Education Act (IDEA).
 This document guarantees all children in the United States with disabilities (or with chronic health conditions) a free and appropriate public education.

 Because epilepsy is a qualifying condition for a 504 Plan, a parent can request it from the school administration as long as they have the diagnosing paperwork from the doctor and appropriate documentation.

 The goal of a 504 Plan is to legally decide what accommodations will be made for the child to help them be successful in the classroom.
-Another one of its goals is to ensure that all staff members are trained on the appropriate ways to keep the child safe at school, including seizure first aid, rescue medication administration, and when to call 911.
-As long as it is necessary, this plan can follow the child through their educational career, including college.
+It also aims to ensure that all staff members are trained on the appropriate ways to keep the child safe at school, including seizure first aid, rescue medication administration, and reasons to call 911.
+As long as it’s necessary, this plan can follow the child through their educational career, including college.

-If your child’s seizure disorder results in learning loss, interferes with cognitive skills, or leads to behavior concerns, they can be further assessed to see if an Individualized Education Plan would be appropriate.
-This Individualized Education Plan is part of the Individuals With Disabilities Education Act.
+If your child’s seizure disorder results in learning loss, interferes with cognitive skills, or leads to behavior concerns, they can be further assessed to see if an individualized education program — also part of IDEA — would be appropriate.

 Mental Health Aspects of Epilepsy

-Although an epilepsy diagnosis is not a mental illness, the disruption it causes to daily life can negatively affect the child’s mental health.
-It can be a difficult realization for your child if they have different struggles and limitations than their friends.
+Although epilepsy isn’t a mental illness, the disruption it causes to daily life can negatively affect the child’s mental health.
+It can be difficult for a child to realize that they have different struggles and limitations than their friends do.
 Coping with these emotions can be confusing and challenging for young children.

 Helping your child develop positive coping strategies and skills to deal with stress and difficult emotions will benefit your child not only through school but also through adulthood.
 Healthy ways to support your child may include: